galaxyproject/training-material/topics/proteomics/tutorials/protein-id-oms/tutorial.md

 > ### {% icon hands_on %} Optional Hands-On: Preparing raw data
 >
 > This part of the Hands-On section is optional, because it cannot be performed on most GalaxyP instances due to licensing reasons.
-Therefore, we provide the [input data](https://zenodo.org/record/796184) also already converted to `.mzML` file format.
-If you choose to omit this part of the Hands-On section, please download the file "qExactive01819.mzml_profile" from [https://zenodo.org/record/546301/files/qExactive01819_profile.mzml] and continue with step 5 below (***PeakPickerHiRes*** {% icon tool %}).
+Therefore, we provide the input data also already converted to `.mzML` file format.
+If you choose to omit this part of the Hands-On section, please download the file [qExactive01819.mzml_profile](https://zenodo.org/record/546301/files/qExactive01819_profile.mzml) and continue with step 5 below (***PeakPickerHiRes*** {% icon tool %}).
 >
 > 1. Create a new history for this Peptide and Protein ID exercise.
-> 2. Load the example dataset into your history from this [link](ftp://ftp.pride.ebi.ac.uk/pride/data/archive/2014/01/PXD000674/qExactive01819.raw).
+> 2. Load the example dataset into your history from this [Zenodo](ftp://ftp.pride.ebi.ac.uk/pride/data/archive/2014/01/PXD000674/qExactive01819.raw).
 > 3. Rename the dataset to "Test data".
 > 4. Run ***msconvert*** {% icon tool %} on the test data to convert to the mzML format.
 >